xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/scheduling_course.rst

 Set Course and Enrollment Dates and Times
 *******************************************

-You set dates and times for the course and for course enrollment in Studio.
+To set dates and times for the course and for course enrollment in Studio, follow these steps.

 #.
 From the **Settings** menu, select **Schedule & Details**.